 The contributions to the systematic uncertainty are listed in Table~\ref{tab:sys} and discussed one by one in the following paragraphs.
 The total uncertainty is obtained as the quadratic sum of the various contributions.

-The signal extraction procedure is performed many times by varying the lower and upper limit of the fit range as well as the bin width.
+The signal extraction procedure is repeated many times with slightly different settings where the lower and upper limit of the fit range as well as the bin width are varied.
 The variations are within 0.55 to 0.65 GeV$/c^2$, 0.9 to 1.4 GeV$/c^2$, and 10 to 50 MeV$/c^2$, respectively.
 The average value of the pole mass for the $\Rz$ vector meson as well as its width are found to agree with the value reported by the Particle Data Group~\cite{PDG:2020}.
 As the precision of our data sample is limited, the values for the pole mass and width of the $\Rz$ vector meson are then fixed to the values measured in the $\Rz$ photoproduction process~\cite{PDG:2020} and the signal extraction procedure is repeated.
 The standard deviation of the distribution of extracted number of $\Rz$ vector mesons from all the different fits is considered as a systematic uncertainty, while the mean is taken as the signal.
 The mean of all statistical uncertainties is taken as the statistical uncertainty.
 Fits are performed using a log-likelihood as well as a $\chi^2$ approach; both producing the same results.
 The systematic uncertainty of the cross section from those variations amounts to 2.5\%.